Layout Settings: Padding, Spacing, and Page Configuration

 Section titled “Spacing”Default: 1 pixel

-Spacing defines the gap between the bounding boxes of adjacent glyphs in the texture atlas.
-It helps optimize the packing algorithm.
+Spacing defines the gap between bounding boxes of adjacent glyphs in the texture atlas.

 Purpose

-Section titled “Purpose”- Packing Efficiency: Consistent gaps help the packing algorithm arrange glyphs more effectively.
+Section titled “Purpose”- Packing Efficiency: Consistent gaps help the packing algorithm place glyphs more effectively.

-- Debugging: Makes it easier to visually identify individual glyphs in the atlas.
+- Debugging: Makes individual glyphs easier to identify visually in the atlas.

 Spacing vs. Padding